Making the connection: how SQL on Hadoop brings together data for deeper insight

 Using SQL on Hadoop with IBM Db2 Big SQL

 IBM Db2 Big SQL is an enterprise-grade, hybrid SQL on Hadoop engine.
 It delivers advanced, scalable, and security-rich data querying for the enterprise business.
 Its cost-based optimizer rewrites the query in such a way that the execution plan is optimized based on data location, table and column statistics, providing peak resource utilization with high, massively parallel processing (MPP) performance.
 In addition, you can reuse the SQL skills of your data scientists and analysts, saving the time spent in retraining staff.

 You can make advanced querying of disparate data in your organization straightforward with Db2 Big SQL.
 Alleviate the need to shift, replicate and refresh the data to gain insights.
 With a high-level of ANSI SQL compatibility, Db2 Big SQL understands generic and vendor-specific dialects like those found in Oracle and Netezza products.
 This can simplify the planning and execution of data warehouse offloading and reduces effort needed to re-write applications.

-Db2 Big SQL is a part of an extended network of IBM data management solutions, available as part of the IBM Hybrid Data Management Platform (HDMP).
-HDMP uses the common SQL engine across the IBM Db2 family of products.
-With a single license, HDMP allows users to choose the technology that makes the most sense for their workload.
-You can add or swap IBM Db2 technologies with ease between database, data warehouse, data lake, or you can utilize fast data capabilities.
+Db2 Big SQL is part of an extended network of IBM data management solutions that uses a common SQL engine across database, data warehouse, data lake, and fast data products.
+Businesses can use this capacity to write queries and applications once and run them anywhere.
 Db2 Big SQL is also supported on Cloudera platforms, Hortonworks Data Platform (HDP) and Cloudera Distributed Hadoop (CDH).